 We believe, as we witness world crises which are completely preventable, we have to teach our children a better way forward.
-Farmed animals in Uganda are completely unprotected.
-Grazing on whatever they can find in the forests, they are often injured by wild animals and bitten by snakes.
-Many are so neglected they are almost starved.
-The cruelty used when taking these animals to slaughter is abhorrent.
-Cows tied to trucks by their tails on their 67km journey to the abattoir; pigs killed with axes or stabbed through their ears with spears; chickens thrown alive into boiling water to make them easier to pluck.
-These barbaric and soul-destroying jobs are done by people who have never been to school.
+The cruelty used when taking animals to slaughter is abhorrent and these barbaric and soul-destroying jobs are done by people who have never been to school.

 The human population in Uganda suffers many infections from eating and producing animal products.
 Tape worms are common in children, and zoonotic pathogens like brucellosis frequently infect people.
 There’s bird flu every year, and sleeping sickness caused by the insects which farmed animals attract.
 And then came covid-19: the latest zoonotic disease to plague the world’s human population, but you know it won’t be the last.
 Or the worst.

 Luv4all: Uganda intends to break this cycle of extreme cruelty and disease, and teach a new generation of Ugandan children that there is a better way.
-Our new school will teach children about plant-based diets because they are the only healthy option.
+Our new school teaches children about plant-based diets because they are the only healthy option.
 Crops are plentiful and cheap since many African families are growers, and they have no health complications.
-As well as literacy and numeracy, we will teach the children how to grow their own fruits and vegetables and make healthy meals.
+As well as literacy and numeracy, we are teaching the children how to grow their own fruits and vegetables and make healthy meals.

 What we’ve achieved so far